holoduke/football_simulator/README.md

 It generates events for goals and corners.
 It has support for penalties and aggregate matches in tournaments This software does not have any graphics.
 The simulator is ment to serve in a backend to play matches.
 It is highly optimized and can run thousands of matches simultanously.
+The simulator talks to your application via a socket.
+Your application can receive all possible events for a football match:
+Goals, fouls, halftime, penalties etc.

 # Install